Jimmy Dunn (soccer): Biography

-Dunn began his career with Christian Brothers College (CBC) of the St. Louis Municipal League, the city’s de facto second division.
-CBC won the league title, but Dunn moved to the Missouri Athletic Club for the 1915-1916 season.
+Dunn began his career with Christian Brothers College (CBC) of the St. Louis Municipal League, the city's de facto second division.
+CBC won the league title, but Dunn moved to the Missouri Athletic Club for the 1915–1916 season.
 Dunn won a second Municipal League title that season before turning professional with the Ben Millers of the St. Louis Soccer League.
-Dunn played the 1916-1917 season with Ben Millers, winning another league title.
+Dunn played the 1916–1917 season with Ben Millers, winning another league title.
 At the end of the season, Dunn enlisted in the U.S. Navy for two years.
-When he returned to St. Louis in 1919, he re-signed with Ben Millers becoming the team’s starting center forward.
+When he returned to St. Louis in 1919, he re-signed with Ben Millers becoming the team's starting center forward.
 Ben Millers won the 1919-1920 league title.
 In May 1920, Ben Millers won the National Challenge Cup over Fore River of the Southern New England Soccer League.
-Dunn, captain for the game, scored the winning goal, twelve minutes into the second half for the 2-1 win.
-Ben Millers did not win another league title until the 1924-1925 season.
+Dunn, captain for the game, scored the winning goal, twelve minutes into the second half for the 2–1 win.
+Ben Millers did not win another league title until the 1924–1925 season.
 However, that championship put them into the one-time American Professional Soccer Championship.
 In 1925, the St. Louis Soccer League and American Soccer League boycotted the National Challenge Cup.
 In its place, they competed in what they called the American Professional Soccer Championship which pitted the champions of the two leagues.
-The Ben Millers faced the Boston Wonder Workers for a two-game series.
-The first, played in St. Louis, went to Ben Millers, with Dunn scoring the game’s lone goal.
-On the return game in Boston, the Wonder Workers won 3-1, with Dunn again scoring.
+The Ben Millers faced the Boston Soccer Club for a two-game series.
+The first, played in St. Louis, went to Ben Millers, with Dunn scoring the game's lone goal.
+On the return game in Boston, the 'Wonder Workers' won 3–1, with Dunn again scoring.
 The final, and deciding, game took place two weeks later in St. Louis.
-The Wonder Workers won the game and the title with a 3-2 victory.
+The 'Wonder Workers' won the game and the title with a 3–2 victory.
 Dunn again scored in the loss.
 Ben Millers repeated as league champion in each of the next two seasons and finished runner-up to Bethlehem Steel in the 1926 National Challenge Cup.
 Over his nine seasons with Ben Miller, Dunn scored fifty-three goals.